ppi-ag/deep-sampler/README.md

 # Build integration tests with JUnit and DeepSampler!

 DeepSampler is a stubbing tool for integration tests.
-It is able to stub methods that are hard to reach using standard stubbing tools like
+It is designed to stub methods that are hard to reach using standard stubbing tools like
 Mockito, because they are hidden behind long reference-chains __deep__ inside the tested component.
 Since integration tests often need vast amounts of testdata and a great number of stubs, DeepSampler is able to record the testdata from a running test.
 We call this testdata __samples__.
 The recorded samples can be "replayed" by DeepSampler's stubs.